Before the Bell: What every Canadian investor needs to know today

 Home Capital Group Inc. named a new director and said one of its initial investors would step down from the board.
 Home Capital named James Lisson, who has worked with law firms and with the Canadian Department of Justice as a consultant on commercial law, to its board of directors.
 The company said John Marsh would step down from the board.

 Wal-Mart Stores Inc. reported earnings per share of $1, beating analysts forecasts of 96 cents.
+Revenue was a bit shy of expectations but comparable store sales rose 1.3 per cent, meeting forecasts.
+Its shares rose 1.2 per cent in premarket trading.

 General Motors Co. plans to quit selling vehicles in India by the end of this year and will sell operations in South Africa, the latest steps in a strategy of focusing cash and engineering effort on fewer, more profitable markets.
 The Detroit auto maker said on Thursday it will take a $500-million charge in the second quarter to restructure operations in India, Africa and Singapore.
 It will cancel most of a planned $1-billion investment to build a new line of low-cost vehicles in India.